Chargent Connector

 Step 6.
 Charge Information

-For Step 6 you will need to choose if you will be accepting one-time or recurring charges.
-If you select a one-time charge, you will need to configure the item name, unit price, description, and quantity ordered.
-All of these can be either configured in the form or within the connector: The item name and description fields are for your records only and are not sent to Salesforce.
+If you select One Time Charge, you will need to configure the item name, unit price, description, and quantity ordered.
+All of these can be either configured in the form or within the connector.

 You can also use the formula editor to define values in the connector.

 For Recurring Billing, you will need to configure the payment frequency and charge amount.
-You can also choose to setup the payment max count if you would like your recurring payment to have an end date.
+You can also choose to set up the payment max count if you would like your recurring payment to have an end date.

 Additionally, in order to process recurring charges, you will need to enable tokenization on your Chargent gateway page within Salesforce.